yggxxx/Coursework3/README.md

+For Task1:

+This program to solve the Sudoku matrix in the internal modification of the matrix to be solved, input after the execution of the script can be obtained.
+Run the python HaonanZhou_task01.py command.

 For Task3:

 This code contains a Python implementation of the Wavefront propagation program to solve Sudoku puzzles.
 The program is implemented in the function ‘solve_sudoku’, which takes as input a nested list representing a grid of Sudoku, where empty locations are represented as [1, 2, …, 9].